hivellm/lexum/README.md

 ## Security

-Please report security vulnerabilities to security@lexum.io.
-See [SECURITY.md](SECURITY.md) for details.
+Security reporting procedures will be established when the project has actual implementation code.

 ---

-Built with ❤️ in Rust
+**Ready to be built with ❤️ in Rust**